CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/sapui5.md

 # SAPUI5 Plugin from Template Step-by-Step

 CompuTec AppEngine offers ready-to-use Visual Studio templates that make it easy to build plugins with a modern SAPUI5 front end and JavaScript logic.
-These templates accelerate development by providing a scaffolded solution tailored to the AppEngine ecosystem.
-This step-by-step guide walks you through the entire process - from installing the template and generating your plugin project, to configuring development mode for live UI changes and testing it on the AppEngine launchpad.
+These templates accelerate development by providing a scaffolded solution tailored to the CompuTec AppEngine ecosystem.
+This step-by-step guide walks you through the entire process - from installing the template and generating your plugin project, to configuring development mode for live UI changes and testing it on the CompuTec AppEngine launchpad.

 ---